MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sign-up-for-sales-trial.md

 1. Go to the [Sales overview page](https://dynamics.microsoft.com/sales/overview/) and select **Try for free**.
 1. Follow the onscreen guidance to enter the [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa) and contact information.

 The trial takes a few moments to load, then you can start using the app.
-When the trial app opens, you'll see the **Dashboards** page with helpful Sales insights based on sample data.
+When the trial app opens, you'll see the **Dashboards** page with helpful sales insights based on sample data and a product tour assistant as shown in the following image:

 :::image type="content" source="media/trial-dashboard-page.png" alt-text="Screenshot of the Dashboards page in Trial app":::